How to Spoof a GPS Location on an iPhone

 In closing, faking your GPS location on an iPhone is quite tricky unless you are ready to shell out some serious cash for a VPN service or a GFaker GPS device.

-Remember, there is a possibility that some of the methods listed in this article might work with newer iOS, though Apple may block it with a new update.
+Remember, there is a possibility that some of the methods listed in this article might work with newer iOS versions, though Apple may block it with a new update.
 If you are looking for a free solution, iTools is your best bet.